rsmp-nordic/rsmp/documentation/collecting_message.md

 ```

 ### Custom filtering
 You can use a block to do extra filtering.
-The block will be callled for each messages that fulfils the  correct message type, direction and component id.
+The block will be callled for each messages that passes the Filter provided when initializing the collector.

 The block must return nil or a list of symbols to indicate whether the message should be kept, and whether collection should be cancelled.